ddchen05/Supervised-learning-python/breast cancer classification/readme.md

 The correct diagnosis of breast cancer and classification of patients into malignant or benign groups can promote timely clinical treatment to patients.

 In this study, I have applied eight machine learning algorithms: Support Vecotr Machine (SVM), Logistic Regression, K–Nearest Neighbor(KNN), Naive Bayes Classifier
-,Decision Tree Classifier, Random Forest Classifier,Adaboost Classifier, and XGBoost Classifier on the Breast Cancer Wisconsin Diagnostic dataset, after obtaining the results, a performance evaluation and comparison is carried out between these different classifiers.
-The main objective of study is to predict and diagnosis breast cancer, using machine-learning algorithms, and find out the most effective with respect to confusion matrix, accuracy and precision.
-It is observed that Support vector Machine outperformed all other classifiers and achieved the highest accuracy ().All the work is done in the Anaconda environment based on python programming language and Scikit-learn library.
+,Decision Tree Classifier, Random Forest Classifier,Adaboost Classifier, and XGBoost Classifier on the Breast Cancer Wisconsin Diagnostic dataset.
+After obtaining the results, a performance evaluation and comparison is carried out between these different classifiers.
+The main objective of the study is to predict and diagnosis breast cancer, using machine-learning algorithms, and find out the most effective with respect to confusion matrix, accuracy and precision.
+It is observed that AdaBoost and XGBoost outperformed all other classifiers and achieved the highest AUC score.
+All the work is done in the Anaconda environment based on python programming language and Scikit-learn library.

 ## Dataset description: